This article has been updated to take account of new developments.

 Theresa May remains vehemently opposed to a second public vote, telling the House of Commons that such a move “could damage social cohesion by undermining faith in our democracy.”
 The prime minister’s Brexit strategy has been dedicated to delivering the result of the June 2016 vote when the UK voted to leave the EU.

 There have been warnings that another vote would create more uncertainty and division.
 Those who placed such faith in the first referendum would feel cheated.
-A second poll could even bring another victory for “Leave” — and a likely no-deal Brexit — exactly the scenario second vote enthusiasts seek to avoid.
+Depending on the question, a second poll could even bring another victory for “Leave” — exactly the scenario most second vote enthusiasts seek to avoid.

 Read more on this subject: